Be at the Forefront of Nursing Technology

-One aspect of technology that has impacted nursing in a significant way is the workflow management system.
-This workflow management system helps nurses with crucial information like finding the status of lab results or checking the opening of a bed.
-A workflow management system is a tool that gathers information from many different sources and then integrates it all neatly so that the nurses can see all the relevant information for each day about bed and patient management.
-The solution that the workflow management system gives nurses allows them to determine which patients may be in danger of falling down, which require special attention due to conditions like heart problems, or which may even have a language barrier.
-Nurses have to understand a technology system like this so that they are able to prevent errors in data entry, and a good place to learn about this is through an LPN program.
+One aspect of technology that has impacted nursing in a significantly is the workflow management system.
+Workflow management systems help nurses with crucial information, like finding the status of lab results or checking the opening of a bed.
+A workflow management system is a tool that gathers information from many different sources and then integrates it so that the nurses can see all the relevant information for each day about bed and patient management.
+These efficient systems are helpful in communication and decision making, and free up time for more value-added tasks.

-An electronic administration record and a barcode reading technology are technologies that let nurses record the process of administering medication to the patient.
+Electronic administration record and barcode reading equipment are two more technologies that help nurses do their jobs.
+These items let nurses record the process of administering medication to the patient.
 This process can be tracked electronically from the second that the doctor writes the prescription or order to the instant the nurse actually administers the medication to the patient.
 This technology features a safeguard whereby if an error does end up happening at some point in the administration process, a warning alert will appear, which has the effect of preventing the doctor or the nurse from going ahead and administering the incorrect medication.
-However, if an error occurred at the very start of the process, such as when the actual medication for the patient was ordered, even this new technology could not detect the error that early on.

 - Patient Care and Technology